WebCrazy003/webcrazy003/README.md

 - Airbnb coding convention
 - The proudest React component
+- Unit testing
+- APIs
+- Also I build some tables on Postgres
 - Some other codes

 ### Github Profile Trophy

-🌱 I'm currently learning...
+🌱 I'm currently learning Golang
-⚡ Fun fact: I ❤️ �s and Xbox Gaming
+⚡ Fun fact: I ❤️ dogs, and like traveling

 Let's engage in a conversation about your business requirements and the technical solutions I can offer!